 Step 7: Pay employee wages, benefits, and taxes.
 Most companies today pay all employees through direct deposit.
 But cash (not the best way) and paper check are also options.
 West Virginia has a minimum wage of $8.75 per hour, higher than the federal minimum wage of $7.25 per hour.
 You can pay your federal and West Virginia state taxes online.
 If you use a benefits provider, it should work with you to make deductions simple, automatic, and electronic.

-Step 8: Save your payroll records.
-Keeping your company business records is good practice.
+Step 8: Document and store your payroll records.
 West Virginia law requires that employers keep payroll documents that include the name and address of each employee, rate of pay, hours of employment, payroll deductions, and amount paid for each pay period for at least two years.
 The Fair Labor Standards Act (FLSA) also requires businesses to keep payroll records for at least three years and payroll tax documents for four years.
 We recommend complying with the strictest rules for full compliance.

 Step 9: File payroll taxes with the federal and state government.
 All West Virginia state taxes need to be paid to the applicable state agency on the schedule provided, usually quarterly, which you can do online at the West Virginia State Tax Department website.
 To pay federal taxes, you can make those payments online using the EFTPS on one of the following two schedules:

 - Monthly: When the IRS assigns you a monthly schedule, you need to deposit employment taxes on payments made during a calendar month by the 15th of the following month.